iron-io/docs/cache/index.md

 # IronCache Documentation

-IronCache is a scalable, reliable, high performance cacge in the cloud.
+IronCache is a scalable, reliable, high performance cache in the cloud.
 Forget about setting up and scaling complicated infrastructure because
 IronCache is a **completely hosted** platform, meaning **zero servers**.

 [Read more](http://www.iron.io/products/cache).